-In this guide, you’ll learn two easy ways to turn off your Xbox Series X, S, or One console.
+This guide will teach you two easy ways to turn off your Xbox Series X, S, or One console.

-Completely turn off Xbox console with settings
+Fully turn off Xbox console with settings

 Select the General tab.

-Click on Power mode & startup.
+Click on Power Options.

-Click the Shut down button.
+Click the “Shut down” button.

-(Optional) Click the Restart now button if you’ll be turning it off and on again to refresh the session.
+(Optional) Click the “Restart now” button if you only want to refresh the session.

 Once you complete the steps, the console will power off completely.
 If you want to turn it on again, press the power button on the console or press and hold the Xbox button in the controller.
 Since this will be a cold boot, it can take some time to start.

 If you’re powering on an Xbox Series X or Series S, you’ll also be able to pick up your games where you left off, thanks to the new quick resume feature.

 Alternatively, you can also change what the “Turn off console” option does to perform a complete shutdown from the Power menu instead of going to the settings.